zulip/zulip/docs/production/upgrade-or-modify.md

    This will finish by restarting your Zulip server; you should now be able to navigate to its URL and confirm everything is working correctly.

+6. [Upgrade from Xenial to Bionic](#upgrading-from-ubuntu-16-04-xenial-to-18-04-bionic), so that you are running a supported operating system.

 ### Upgrading from Debian Stretch to Debian Buster